LaykenV/formvalidation/README.md

-Setting up form validation through JS on a simple form.
+Setting up form validation through JS on a simple form